Underwatering a Money Tree

 Symptoms

-• the compound leaf clusters losing their normal firmness
+- the compound leaf clusters losing their usual firmness and feeling noticeably lighter or floppier

 Causes

-While Money Tree tolerates occasional dryness better than it tolerates prolonged waterlogging, once the soil is fully depleted of moisture the roots can no longer supply the large compound leaves adequately, and drooping develops.
+While Money Tree tolerates occasional dryness noticeably better than it tolerates prolonged waterlogging, once the soil is fully depleted of moisture the roots can no longer supply the large compound-leaf canopy adequately, and drooping develops as the plant's water demand outpaces what the dry soil can offer.

-A braided Money Tree carries a disproportionately large compound-leaf canopy for the pot size it's typically sold in, and the well-draining mix that protects the braided base from rot also holds less water in reserve — together this means the root zone can run through its available moisture within a week during warm weather, faster than the trunk's substantial appearance might suggest.
+A braided Money Tree carries a disproportionately large compound-leaf canopy for the pot size it's typically sold in, and the well-draining mix that protects the braided base from rot also holds less water in reserve.
+Together, this means the root zone can run through its available moisture within a week during warm weather, faster than the trunk's substantial appearance might otherwise suggest.

 Root damage from a prior overwatering episode limiting current water uptake

-A plant with roots already weakened by a past bout of overwatering may struggle to take up water effectively even when the soil isn't fully dry, producing drought-like symptoms despite reasonable watering.
+A plant with roots already weakened by a past bout of overwatering may struggle to take up water effectively even when the soil isn't fully dry, producing drought-like symptoms despite reasonably careful watering, since damaged roots simply can't move water as efficiently as healthy ones.

 How to Fix It